jefkine/zeta-learn/README.md

 zeta-learn is a minimalistic python machine learning library designed to deliver fast and easy model prototyping.

-zeta-learn aims to provide extensive understanding of machine learning through the use of straightforward algorithms and readily implemented examples making it a useful resource for researchers and students.
+zeta-learn aims to provide an extensive understanding of machine learning through the use of straightforward algorithms and readily implemented examples making it a useful resource for researchers and students.